awsdocs/aws-xray-developer-guide/doc-source/xray-concepts.md

 **Note**
 Groups are billed by the number of retrieved traces that match the filter expression\.
 For more information, see [AWS X\-Ray pricing](https://aws.amazon.com/xray/pricing/)\.

-For more information about groups, see [Configuring groups in the X\-Ray console](xray-console-groups.md)\.
+For more information about groups, see [Configuring groups](xray-console-groups.md)\.

 ## Annotations and metadata<a name="xray-concepts-annotations"></a>